Manta, Cundinamarca: Pre-Columbian and colonial period

 The first inhabitants, indigenous Muisca, settled in pre-Columbian times, around the plateau of the current town centre, which was once a small lake.
 According to the founding myth in the center of the lake was an island, which was sighted in the image of San Joaquín, a name that means the actual building of the Catholic church.
 Before the arrival of the Spanish conquistadores, Manta was part of the domains and boundaries of the Muisca Confederation, but after the conquest, the indigenous inhabitants were displaced to the neighboring municipality of Tibiritá.
 The Spanish and mestizos were those who stayed to form the town of Manta.

-Modern Manta was founded on July 24, 1773 by José Joaquín Pompeya.
+Modern Manta was founded on July 24, 1773, by José Joaquín Pompeya.
 Another of the founders was named Juan José Bernal Ramírez.

 To set the limits and jurisdiction of the municipality, the territory was formed from the area called "Manta Grande" adding a piece of land that included the old municipality of Guateque.

 Republican period

 The constitution of the United States of Colombia created conflicts between federalist and centralist groups, and between conservatives and liberals in the late nineteenth century.
-One of the key events was a conspiracy by the president of the Federal State of Cundinamarca, General Daniel Aldana (born in Manta), who commanded troops in support of revolutionary and radical integralist federalism in Bogota, attempted a failed coup State against the President of the Union Rafael Nuñez.
+One of the key events was a conspiracy by the president of the Federal State of Cundinamarca, General Daniel Aldana (born in Manta), who commanded troops in support of revolutionary and radical integralist federalism in Bogotá, attempted a failed coup State against the President of the Union Rafael Nuñez.
 After that, Daniel Aldana was removed from office and Cundinamarca became a Federal District by Decree 769 of November 7, 1885, and Gen. Jaime Córdoba would be named governor.

 In the early twentieth century, Manta was not exempt from the political violence that hit the country, and for several years was the scene of the war between the traditional parties (liberal and conservative parties).
 Some roads still show some trenches that over time have been filled with little vegetation.

 Manta is also historically known as one of the possible places of birth of Jorge Eliécer Gaitán.